 If you prefer a sweeter pickle, avoid making fermented brine pickles.
 Instead, choose a vinegar pickling recipe.

 When making pickles, the ideal situation would be to correct the sour flavor before the pickles are fermented; chances are the sour flavor will go unnoticed until it comes time to eat them.
 Although your pickles are already fermented, the flavor can be salvaged.

 While everyone develops their own methods of fixing sour pickles, there are a few that the majority of people agree on.

-Soaking the pickles in water will help dilute the flavor concentration without having to remake the batch.
+Soak fermented pickles in water to help dilute the flavor concentration.

 Start by dumping out the liquid the pickles are currently in and replacing it with fresh water.
 You only need to let your pickles soak for about 10 to 30 minutes depending on how sour they are.
 Taste the pickles every ten minutes to make sure they do not get too diluted.

 If the pickles sit in the water for too long they could lose all of their flavor.